timothyh/mqtt-ir/README.md

 You'll also need to learn some sequences, again see below

-Once configured, sequences can be transmitted by publisng on the configured
+Once configured, sequences can be transmitted by publishing on the configured
 topic:
 ```
 mosquitto_pub -h mqtt.example.com -t home/mqtt-ir/someroom/soundbar \